Surgical Procedures: Vertebroplasty

 Your provider will tell you what you should and should not do when you go home.
 This will often include:

-- Take pain medication as directed.
+- Taking pain medication as directed.

-- Gradually increase activity after 24 hours.
+- Slowly increasing activity after 24 hours.

 - Avoid tub bathing until advised by your healthcare team; showering is recommended with gentle patting of the surgical incision when drying.